karpetrosyan/aioreq/README.md

 ### Create your own middlewares!

-All 'aioreq' middlewares must be subclasses of the class 'middlewares.MiddleWare'
+All 'aioreq' middlewares must be subclasses of the class `middlewares.MiddleWare`

-MiddleWare below would add 'test-md' header if request domain is 'www.example.com'
+MiddleWare below would add 'test-md' header if request domain is `www.example.com`
 ``` python
 >>> import aioreq
 >>>